dominicsayers/dominicsayers.github.com/_posts/2010-11-29-email-validation-put-to-bed-fingers-crossed.markdown

 <del>The beta version can be downloaded from here: <a href="https://code.google.com/p/isemail/source/browse/PHP/beta">https://code.google.com/p/isemail/source/browse/PHP/beta</a></del>

-<del>More interestingly, there's a test page here <a href="https://www.dominicsayers.com/source/beta/is_email/test">https://www.dominicsayers.com/source/beta/is_email/test</a> where you can try your own favourite edge and corner cases.
-Click on <a href="https://www.dominicsayers.com/source/beta/is_email/test/?all" target="_blank">Run All Tests</a> to see the tests cases compiled by me and Michael Rushton.</del>

 The version 3.0 code has now been released <a href="https://isemail.googlecode.com/" target="_blank">here</a>.
 You can validate email addresses <a href="https://isemail.info" target="_blank">here</a>.
 And you can see the test cases run against the validator <a href="https://isemail.info/_system/is_email/test/?all" target="_blank">here</a>.

 What you can now see is